mcyph/speedysvc/README.rst

 memory, which typically performs around 5-20 times faster with much lower latency.
 ``speedysvc`` servers can also be remotely communicated with over the network using TCP sockets.
-A fast and efficient protocol that optionally compresses traffic using snappy_/zlib minimises bandwidth.
+A fast and efficient protocol that optionally compresses traffic using snappy_/zlib minimises bandwidth for remote connections.

 In order to work around limitations of python's `Global Interpreter Lock`_ which normally restricts applications from using more than a single CPU core, services can have multiple worker processes.
-They optionally can create more or reduce worker processes as needed, depending on CPU usage.
+They optionally can increase or decrease worker processes as needed, depending on CPU usage.
 This helps to make sure server resources are more effectively utilised.

-There is a service management web interface, showing logs/performance data for each service, and allowing stopping/starting services individually.
+There is a service management web interface that shows logs/performance data for each service and allows stopping/starting services individually.
-Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information:
+Each service is started separately in individual processes with individual logs so as to be able to track down events and errors without being overwhelmed with too much information.

   .. image:: docs/web_index_screenshot.png